 Rather, it is easy to see a problem but its diagnosis may be very difficult.
 Even when there is a diagnosis, it is difficult to find a solution, and there might be more than one solution.
 This might be what she meant.
 Scotland’s First Minister was responding to opposition questions and continued: “Our job and what we are doing is coming up with solutions.”

 “Solutions” – plural.
 Sometimes it is for lack of a proper diagnosis that there are multiple solutions.
 Medical doctors will tell you that when there are many different tablets for an illness, then none of them works.
 The reason is that if one of them worked, it would drive the other ones off the market.
-There are, of course, problems that do require multiple, often co-ordinated, solutions.
+There are, of course, problems that do require multiple, often co-ordinated, solutions such as behaviour change.

 There are multitudes of theories how to solve problems, and it is not appropriate for the First Minister to complain about suggested diagnoses nor solutions, especially when she has formerly called for ideas from opposition parties.